Sheerpower Logo

 • Blueprints generate a separate copy of the code for each argument provided in the %generate directive.
 So, if there are 5 arguments, the blueprint code will be duplicated 5 times, each tailored to one of the arguments.

-• Macros produce only one copy of the macro code, expanding it wherever @macro is used.
-The number of arguments doesn't affect the number of code copies; it just influences how the macro expands at each occurrence of @macro.
+• Macros produce only one copy of the macro code, expanding it wherever @macro_name is used.
+The number of arguments doesn't affect the number of code copies; it just influences how the macro expands at each occurrence of @macro_name.

 Collaborative Advantage: Standardizing Code with Macros and Blueprints